Hunger Free AmericaTM is leading the national advocacy movement to end hunger in America.

 NYC Annual Survey & Hunger Report

 The most widely cited data on hunger in New York City, our Annual Hunger Survey Report provides original data on hunger across the five boroughs, and collects information from emergency food providers.
-Our 2018 report found that hunger and poverty remain high, with kitchens and pantries struggling to meet increased demand.
+Our 2019 report found that although hunger and poverty has decreased in the past six years, one of eight city residents still struggled against hunger and the demand for kitchens and pantries has significantly increased.

-The report was released Thanksgiving week and promoted at press conferences in all five boroughs with citywide and state officials and community leaders.
+The report was released Thanksgiving week and promoted at press conferences in Brooklyn and Staten Island with citywide and state officials and community leaders.

 Key findings from the report include: